nthuy190991/G4GRASS/README.md

 ## C. Low-Flow Index (SSI)
 <p>
     <img src="images/LFI_2011-2021_small.gif" alt="LFI gif" height="400"/><br>
     <em>Figure 4: LFI over Luxembourg based on open-loop SUPERFLEX-simulated discharge.
-It computes the low-flow hazard level for each calendar day, by comparing the current discharge and the 95th-percentile exceedence value of Flow Duration Curve (computed with a 31-day moving window for a 11-year period of SUPERFLEX outputs).</em>
+It computes the low-flow hazard level for each calendar day (here only show days with significant hazards), by comparing the current discharge and the 95th-percentile exceedence value of Flow Duration Curve (computed with a 31-day moving window for a 11-year period of SUPERFLEX outputs).</em>
 </p>

 Note: Why only Luxembourg?
 I can only get the river shapefile for Luxembourg for now.